kubernetes/enhancements/keps/sig-scheduling/4247-queueinghint/README.md

 -->

 The scheduler gets a new functionality called `QueueingHint` to get suggestion for how to requeue Pods from each plugin.
-It helps reducing useless scheduling retries and thus improving the scheduling throuput.
+It helps reducing useless scheduling retries and thus improving the scheduling throughput.

 Also, by giving an ability to skip backoff in appropriate cases, the time to take to schedule Pods with dynamic resource allocation is improved.